ELOXPro/Castelo-Platform/README.md

 # Castelo Platform

-A Website which Customise shoes colors, patterns and textures and sells them.
+A Website which Customise Clothes colors, patterns and textures and sells them.